Skip to main content

 What’s a good college without a few secret societies?
 In the time of Thomas Jefferson, these sorts of clubs were reserved only for those with special privileges.
 Now, there are many secret and semi-secret ribbon and ring societies that have been established at the University of Virginia.
 Members are selected or “tapped” based on demonstrated achievement in the eyes of current members.
 The University asserts, as do the societies, that the core of these clubs is a love of UVA.

-Other great traditions include The Lighting of the Lawn, a festive December evening full of a cappella, a student run newspaper called the Cavalier Daily (The C.D.), and visiting The Corner, an ironically straight line of restaurants and shops with a great hang-out spot at the end.
+Other great traditions include The Lighting of the Lawn, a festive December evening full of joy and light, a student-run newspaper called the Cavalier Daily (The C.D.), and visiting The Corner, an ironically straight line of restaurants and shops with a great hang-out spot at the end.

 Dorms

-First year students are lucky enough to get some of the most spacious rooms I’ve ever seen at a university.
-Students can choose to have 1, 2, 3, or 0 roommates!
+First-year students are lucky to get extremely spacious rooms.
+Students can choose to have one, two, three, or zero roommates!
 They can also choose to live on a floor with many students or with few.
-This is great because some incoming freshmen may want to be more social and some may want to be more solitary.
+This is great because some incoming freshmen may prefer to be more social, while others may prefer more solitude.
 UVA provides great options for both.

 Financial Aid